frayer/DockerKubesDojo-lite/labs/02_docker_build.md

   * `/ready`
     * Similar to the `/live` endpoint, but this one goes the extra mile and makes sure the service has a healthy connection to the backing Redis service.
 This is useful for [Kubernetes readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) which will not send network traffic to the service until it indicates its ready.

 You're ready to kick the tires on this service to get a feel for it, with an end goal of creating the Kubernetes manifests that can host the appliation.
-The manifests, in YAML format, will live alongside this codebase and augment the foundational codebase with the foundational Configuration as Code to run it in any Kubernetes cluster.
+The manifests, in YAML format, will live alongside this codebase and augment the codebase with the foundational Configuration as Code to run it in any Kubernetes cluster.

 ---